-- 1999 Incorporation to carry out banking activities and formal commencement of operations - 2013 Privatization of the bank from Osun State Government and raising of additional N1.65 billion capital - 2014 Listing on the Alternative Securities Market (ASM) of the Nigeria Stock Exchange (NSE) - 2015 New Management team takes over, Restructuring and Re-Organizing - 2016 Official Change of name from Omoluabi Savings & Loans Plc. to Omoluabi Mortgage Bank Plc. - 2020 New Management "CitiTrust Financial Services Plc. "take over; Thereby; - (a) Strategic Re-organizing and transformation of the Bank. - (b) Migration to the Growth Board on Nigeria Stock Exchange - (c) Change of Name from Omoluabi Mortgage Bank to LivingTrust Mortgage Bank Plc. - 2021 CitiTrust Financial Services Plc transferred its shares to its holding company CITITRUST HOLDINGS PLC
+1999 - Incorporation to carry out banking activities and formal commencement of operations

+- 2013 Privatization of the bank from Osun State Government and raising of additional N1.65 billion capital - 2014 Listing on the Alternative Securities Market (ASM) of the Nigeria Stock) Exchange (NSE - 2015 New Management team takes over, Restructuring and Re-Organizing

+2016 - Official Change of name from Omoluabi Savings & Loans Plc. to Omoluabi Mortgage Bank Plc.

+- 2020 New Management "CitiTrust Financial Services Plc. "take over; Thereby; - (a) Strategic Re-organizing and transformation of the Bank. - (b) Migration to the Growth Board on Nigeria Stock Exchange - (c) Change of Name from Omoluabi Mortgage Bank to LivingTrust Mortgage Bank Plc. - 2021 CitiTrust Financial Services Plc transferred the their shares to the Parent company CITITRUST HOLDINGS PLC